-Early career teachers should be active agents in their own induction.
+Early career teachers should be active participants in their own induction.
 Early career teachers need to engage in induction programs and activities and meet the expectations of the school or education setting.

 Early career teachers may seek additional experiences, engage with professional networks, identify their learning requirements, and take responsibility for ensuring that their induction meets their needs.
-This requires engaging in self-reflection, identifying learning needs and setting goals with mentors.
+This requires engaging in self-reflection and analysis, identifying learning needs and setting goals with mentors.
 It includes actively seeking expertise from colleagues and networks.
-By keeping the diverse needs of all learners at the centre of their practice, early career teachers can adjust their own professional learning to build on and grow effective teaching practices.